edgio-docs/edgio-docs/guides/caching.md

 ## Static prerendering after clearing the cache

-If you have [static prerendering] enabled, the cache will automatically be repopulated when you clear all entries from the cache (when you select "Purge all entries" in the XDN Developer Console or run `xdn cache-clear` without providing `--path` or `--surrogate-key`).
+If you have [static prerendering] enabled, the cache will automatically be repopulated when you clear all entries from the cache (when you select "Purge all entries" in {{ PRODUCT_NAME }} Developer Console or run `xdn cache-clear` without providing `--path` or `--surrogate-key`).
 You can view the prerendering progress by clicking on the active deployment for the environment that was cleared.

 ## Preserving the cache when deploying a new version of your site